glenlakehoa/bylaws/bylaws.md

 ## 2.10.
 Action Without A Formal Meeting.

-Any action to be taken at a meeting of the members, or which may be taken at a meeting of the members, may be taken with out a meeting if one or more written consents setting forth the action so taken shall be signed by members holding at least eighty (80%) percent of the Association's voting power.
-Action taken with out a meeting shall be effective on the date that the last consent is executed, and consented to by the Declarant (so long as Declarant owns any property within the Community) unless a later effective date is specified therein.
+Any action to be taken at a meeting of the members, or which may be taken at a meeting of the members, may be taken without a meeting if one or more written consents setting forth the action so taken shall be signed by members holding at least eighty (80%) percent of the Association's voting power.
+Action taken without a meeting shall be effective on the date that the last consent is executed, and consented to by the Declarant (so long as Declarant owns any property within the Community) unless a later effective date is specified therein.
 Each signed consent shall be delivered to the Association and shall be included in the minutes of meetings of members filed in the permanent records of the Association.
 Written notice of member approval pursuant to this Section must be given to all members who have not signed the written consent.
 Provided, however) that so long as Declarant holds a majority of the voting power of the Association, Declarant may take action without a meeting, in its sole discretion.

 ## 2.11.
 Action By Written Ballot.